 BPlanExperts, having worked with more than 350 entrepreneurs across 55 countries have identified the key aspects of a robust business plan.
 Our experience shows that a good business plan should create a framework and highlight four key building blocks; People, Opportunity, Business Model and Flexibility.

-People – The most important and toughest part for most new ventures, getting the right team in place.
-For an investor understanding the skill set of the founders, the team, their background, knowledge and expertise is very important.
+The most important and toughest part for most new ventures, getting the right team in place.
+For an investor understanding the skill set of the founders, the team, their background, knowledge and expertise are very important.
 An investor needs to feel comfortable working with a set of people.
-Also from a pure play business perspective, having a team that can build and operate the business with limited
+Also from a pure-play business perspective, having a team that can build and operate the business with limited

 external support is a huge plus.

-Opportunity – This relates to the market, its potential and growth possibilities.
-In essence, it understands the true potential of a business, its co
+This relates to the market, its’ potential and growth possibilities.
+In essence, it understands the true potential of a business.

-Business Model – From an operational perspective it explains the relationship between external and internal stakeholders of an organization, application of business strategies and values that the business will deliver.
-A good business model will define the linkages that drive a business and map out the value chain potential.
-For a new venture being able to map out a comprehensive business model helps to generate tactics for stakeholder engagement and build a strong supply chain.mpetitors, trends and opportunities.
-Getting an exhaustive market research allows the business to set realistic expectations about its prospects and also gives potential investors data to quantify returns against historic trends.
+From an operational perspective, it explains the relationship between external and internal stakeholders of an organization, application of business strategies and values that the business will deliver.
+A good business model will define the linkages that drive business and map out the value chain potential.
+For a new venture being able to map out a comprehensive business model helps to generate tactics for stakeholder engagement and build a strong supply chain. competitors, trends and opportunities.
+Getting exhaustive market research allows the business to set realistic expectations about its prospects and also gives potential investors data to quantify returns against historic trends.
 In addition, linking the business opportunity to the revenue model justifies the financial forecasts of the business.

 For an entrepreneur, it is important to have the passion and interest in the venture and craft it into a proper flexible business plan.